-If Dover isn’t the closest south coast port to you, you have other options.
-You can embark at Portsmouth, Poole, Plymouth, and Newhaven to other French ports like Caen, Dieppe, Dunkerque and, St Malo.
+If Dover isn’t your best option on the south coast, you can embark at Portsmouth, Poole, Plymouth, and Newhaven to other French ports like Caen, Dieppe, Dunkerque and, St Malo.

-DFDS is one of the main cross channel ferry companies.
+DFDS is one of the leading cross-channel ferry companies.
 One of the things that you will be most interested in is how flexible their booking policy is.
 You can see their up to date Coronavirus Travel News here: Covid-19 Update DFDS

-At the moment they have a great Flexible booking policy and Travel Guarantee:
+At the moment, they have a tremendous flexible booking policy and Travel Guarantee.

-A Travel Guarantee means if you book direct you can enjoy free re-booking for travel taken before 31 December 2020.
-This is available on our UK to France ferry routes only.
+A Travel Guarantee means if you book direct with DFDS, you can enjoy free rebooking for travel taken before 31 December 2021.
+This is available on all routes from the UK to Europe.

 Simply call them at least 24 hours before your trip to rebook for free.

-You can see more about DFDS offers and cancellation policies etc on their very handy FAQ’s page: DFDS Ferries to France FAQ’s around Cornovirus
+You can see more about DFDS offers and cancellation policies etc. on their very helpful FAQ’s page: DFDS Ferries to France FAQ’s around Coronavirus

 The fastest way to get to France by car is via the Eurotunnel.
-It is more expensive than taking a ferry, but the journey across the channel only takes 35 minutes and is completely safe as you are isolated as a family group in your own vehicle at all times whilst on the train.
-This is our favourite option for those driving to Morzine, especially for those that don’t have far to drive to get to Folkstone as it is so fast!
+It’s usually more expensive than taking a ferry, but the journey across the channel only takes 35 minutes with up to 4 departures per hour.
+What’s more, Eurotunnel is the most socially distanced way to travel at the moment because you’re isolated as a family group in your vehicle while on the train.

-If you are traveling from the North of England or Scotland, you may want to catch the ferry from Hull.
-This takes you to the Belgian port of Zeebrugge overnight.
-You can book a cabin on board and arrive fresh and ready to go.
-Additionally, you can experience the entertainment, the bar, and restaurant before bed.
-Morzine is about a 10-hour drive from Zeebrugge.
+If you’re traveling from the North of England or Scotland, you may want to catch the ferry from Hull.
+Unfortunately, the Hull to Zeebrugge route stopped earlier this year, but the Hull to Rotterdam crossing is still operational.
+You can book a cabin onboard and arrive fresh and ready to go, after a good night’s sleep.
+Additionally, you can experience the entertainment, bar, and restaurant before bed.
+Morzine is a ten and a half hour drive from Rotterdam.

-P&O is the only ferry company for the Hull to Zeebrugge crossing.
-They are posting regular updates relating to coronavirus and their refund policy on their website.
+P&O is the only ferry company to operate the Hull to Rotterdam crossing.
+They have lots of information regarding Brexit and post regular updates relating to Covid-19 and their refund policy on their website.

-Booking with P&O allows you to change your travel dates without having to pay an amendment fee.
-The other option P&O is offering is, that they will hold your ticket price as a credit against future travel for 12 months.
+Booking with P&O allows you to change your travel dates (on bookings made before 30 December 2021 for travel until 31 December 2021) without having to pay an amendment fee.
+You’ll still need to pay the difference in ticket price.
 You can see all of the details here.

 More Mountain MOREFlex

-It is natural for travellers to be concerned during these uncertain times.
-We understand this, so we have introduced MOREFlex.
+It’s natural for travellers to be concerned during these uncertain times.
+We understand this, so we continue to offer MOREFlex.
 You can read about all the details here, but in summary, this is our flexible booking policy.
-This complements the flexibility that the ferry and companies and Eurotunnel are offering.
+This complements the flexibility that the ferry companies and Eurotunnel are offering.